Back to Page

 Source 1: Search Term Report

 If you have already started advertising, download the Search Term Report.
 After downloading the report, filter the keywords that are relevant and closely related to your product.
-If you are yet to create advertising campaigns for alyour product, skip this step.
+If you have yet to create advertising campaigns for your product, skip this step.

 Source 2: Keyword tools